margaritacolberg/pensol/README.md

 occur on the surface of the protein to mimic solvent-protein collisions are simulated.
-Ten sample transitions of the protein crambin are chosen between different pairs of intermediate states, and the transition rate (`krate`) and the probability of the initial state relative to the sum of the probabilities of the initial and final states (`Pb`) are calculated for each.
+Ten sample transitions of the protein crambin are chosen between different pairs of intermediate states, and the transition rate (`krate`) and the population of the unbonded state at equilibrium (`Pu`) are calculated for each.

 ## Directories